rkoeninger/ShenScript/docs/setup.rst

 The Kernel
 ----------

-.. module:: kernel
+**module kernel.async**, **module kernel.sync**

-   The :js:`kernel` modules contain a JavaScript rendering of the Shen kernel that can be loaded into a ShenScript environment.
+The :js:`kernel.*` modules contain a JavaScript rendering of the Shen kernel that can be loaded into a ShenScript environment.

 :js:`kernel.sync` contains the purely synchronous version of the kernel and :js:`kernel.async` contains the asynchronous version.

 The :js:`exports` of this module is just a function that augments an environment and returns it.

 .. function:: ($) => $